 The monitoring of temporal trends of PCBs is considered adequate in the Baltic Sea.
 There are no big gaps in the monitoring programme of PCBs.
 The monitoring of PCBs focuses on the seven classical "ICES 7" congeners: CB-28, CB-52, CB-101, CB-118, CB-138, CB-153 and CB-180.
-The time series stations use highly mobile sample species (herring, cod and flounder) which makes the network of time series stations as geographically representative for HELCOM sub-basins and coastal areas.
+The time series stations use highly mobile sample species (herring, cod, common dab, eelpout, European sprat, European perch and flounder) which makes the network of time series stations as geographically representative for HELCOM sub-basins and coastal areas.